Endpoints

 Exception Class

-This is the class of the exception thrown.
-The dropdown allows you to select any of the models defined as the Exception type in your API description.
+The dropdown allows you to select any of the models defined as the Exception type in your API definition.
 All properties of the exception class are populated by matching properties from the JSON response received from the API server.

 Import CURL